JMMP-Group/CO_AMM15/scripts/PROCESS_GEBCO_EMOD_2020/README_MERGE_EXPANDED.md

-# Merging the expanded GEBCO and EMODNET data on AMM15 ahead of Smagornisky Smoothing.
+# Merging the expanded GEBCO and EMODNET data on AMM15 ahead of Shapiro Smoothing.

 ### Use Atom
 Ctrl+Shift+M